“I received dirty slap”: ‘Braless’ woman from Ngozi Ezeonu’s audition speaks

 ‘Braless’ Girl From Ngozi Ezeonu’s Movie’s Audition Shares Her Side: “I Went to Eat Pepper Soup”

-- Nigerian superstar Ngozi Ezeonu has continued to topic of discussion online after her encounter with two e ‘Gen Z’ girls
+- Nigerian superstar Ngozi Ezeonu has continued to trend online after her savage criticism of two ‘Gen Z’ girls

-- One of the ladies in a recent video narrated what happened and how she found herself in the filming setting
+- One of the ladies Ezeonu addressed has narrated what happened and how she landed up in that situation

-One of the girls who Nigerian actress Ngozi Ezeonu admonished for their dressing has come out to address the public.
+One of the girls who was admonished by Nigerian actress Ngozi Ezeonu for their dressing has come out to address the public.

-Legit.ng previously reported that the veteran actress was in the news after she scolded some ‘Gen Z’ girls for not wearing bras to an audition.
+Legit.ng previously reported that the veteran actress was in the news after scolding 'Gen Z’ girls for not wearing bras to an audition.

 The light-skinned thespian was one of the judges at the audition, and she was displeased with the way the two young girls dressed for the gathering.